obscuritylabs/PythonFundamentals/02_python3_tooling_build_systems/slides/01_04_pipenv_usage_and_setup.md

  $ pipenv shell
 ```

-We can also pin packages to development so when we go to production we dont bring along extra testing packages.
+We can also pin packages to development so when we go to production we don't bring along extra testing packages.

 ```bash
 $ pipenv install pytest --dev